A phony monk pressuring people into large donations on the streets of Wellington was previously approaching people in Auckland.

 The shaven-headed man, dressed in the working robes of a monk, was spotted during the past week wandering the streets of the capital offering bracelets to passers-by.

-On Sunday Fairfax Media exposed the sham after tracking down the monk following complaints from members of the public.
+The sham was exposed on Sunday after tracking down the monk following complaints from members of the public.

 He was found on Plimmer Steps in central Wellington, being spoken to by two police officers.